The Aldobrandini del Papa palace in Florence

 A beautiful and spacious bedroom with alcove, en suite bathroom, and anti-alcove area in the living room will welcome you for your stay.

 The spacious and modern kitchen, with three separate stations for the fires, occupies a linear space of more than six meters and also has a separate and practical space at the service of those who work there.

 The property has another comfortable bathroom with a bath tub.
 WiFi system, independent air conditioning and heating, a large television with SKY subscription complete.

 It is possible, on request, to organize cooking courses e wine tasting.

 The Historical Residence Palazzo Aldobrandini del Papa is located in the historic center, in the district of San Lorenzo and right in front of the Medici Chapels.

-Piazza del Duomo is reached in 2 minutes, as is the Museo dell'Opera del Duomo, from where you can quickly get to all the other places of interest such as Palazzo Vecchio, the Uffizi Gallery, Ponte Vecchio and Palazzo Pitti.
+Piazza del Duomo can be reached in 2 minutes, as well as the Museo dell'Opera del Duomo, from where you can quickly reach all the other places of interest such as Palazzo Vecchio, the Uffizi Gallery, Ponte Vecchio and Palazzo Pitti.

-The S. Maria Novella train station is less than 5 minutes on foot, and is next to the ancient Basilica from which it takes its name.
+The Santa Maria Novella railway station is less than 5 minutes away on foot, and is next to the ancient Basilica from which it takes its name.